santiagoeguren/aprendizaje_estadistico_22_24/README.md

 5. Creates a new R-Studio project that point to "Cartera" folder.

 6. Once the project is created and opened, click on "install R packages".
+This could take several minutes.

 7. Now you will be able to run the project.